jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[Sensitive[String[1]]]`

 Default password is "ChangeIt", a commonly-used password for PKCS#12 files.
-Due to the weak encryption used by PKCS#12, it is RECOMMENDED that you use the default password when encoding PKCS#12 files, and protect the PKCS#12 files using other means (default: ChangeIt).
+Due to the weak encryption used by PKCS#12, it is RECOMMENDED that you use the default password when encoding PKCS#12 files, and protect the PKCS#12 files using other means.

 Default value: ``undef``